OUR ONE-STOP SHIPPING GUIDE

 Depop shipping costs

 Depop shipping fees will vary depending on what you’re selling and where the item is being sent to.
 Sending something to a local buyer is likely to be less expensive than sending it overseas.
 Similarly, something that's large and heavy will cost more to ship than something that's small and light.
 Bear your shipping costs in mind when setting the selling price of your item.
 And don’t forget to include an estimate for any packaging materials either.
 When you make a sale, the amount you’ve charged should cover shipping fees and materials so you’re not out of pocket.
-You’ll find a rough guideline to refer to in this Depop article.
+You’ll find a rough guideline to refer to in the Depop shipping guide.

 IN THIS ARTICLE